 An over-clipped nail happens when the cut is below the quick of the nail.
 The nail bed always bleeds a lot and is very painful.
 So, it is important to check each nail before you clip it to make sure it is not too short already.

 A nail bed that is repeatedly exposed can become infected.
-And in extreme cases, a dog that overwears their nails plus gets nail trims can end up with infected nails.
+In extreme cases, a dog that overwears their nails plus gets nail trims can end up with infected nails.
 The quick of the nail is very close to the bone in a dog’s toe so infection can spread very quickly from the nail to the bone if not treated properly.

 Other Problems With Your Dogs’ Nails

-Sometimes if a nail gets caught or is hit especially hard, it can crack halfway and ends up hanging off the nail bed.
+Sometimes if a nail gets caught or is hit especially hard, it can crack halfway and end up hanging off the nail bed.
 It then moves with each painful step and can create a huge problem for your dog.

 If this happens, the nail needs to be clipped or pulled off immediately.
 Unfortunately, this is often a two (or three or four) person operation because the nail is often very tightly adhered to the nail bed even though it is mobile, and the dog often will not let you touch it without crying out in pain and squirming.
 A vet can help.